appearin/policy/privacy-policy.md

 Whereby.

 ### Security
-In the FREE version of the Services, users can use “Small meeting” mode (up to 4 participants).
+In the Free version of the Services, users can use “Small meeting” mode (up to 4 participants).
 In “Small meeting” mode, communication between participants are primarily sent through peer-to-peer connections, where audio and video streams are sent directly between participants